Immaculata Preparatory School

-Immaculata Preparatory School was a private all-girls school that operated in the Washington, D.C. area from 1905 to 1991.
+Immaculata Preparatory School, later Immaculata College High School, was a private all-girls Catholic school that operated in the Washington, D.C. area from 1905 to 1991.

 History

 Immaculata Seminary was opened by the Sisters of Providence of Saint Mary-of-the-Woods in 1905 in the Tenleytown neighborhood of Washington, D.C.

 After plans were made to close the school and sell the campus to American University in 1984, a group of parents successfully sued the Sisters of Providence in order to keep the school open.
-Immaculata then moved to Rockville, Maryland, where it operated as "Immaculata College High School" until 1991.
+Immaculata then moved to Rockville, Maryland, where it operated as Immaculata College High School until 1991.